markmoxon/elite-over-econet/2-assembled-output/README.txt

 the server and copy all the files from
 DFS directory G to there

+2. Create a $.EliteGame.D directory on
+the server and copy all the files from
+DFS directory D (on side 2) to there

-2. Create an EliteCmdrs directory in the top level of the main directory for each user who wants to play Elite, and copy all the files from DFS directory
+3. Create an EliteCmdrs directory in the top level of the main directory for each user who wants to play Elite, and copy all the files from DFS directory
 C to there

-3. If you want all users to be able to play Elite, copy all the files from DFS directory L into $.Library and
+4. If you want all users to be able to play Elite, copy all the files from DFS directory L into $.Library and
 $.Library1 and ensure all users have